 PgCert | PgDip | MSc

-HR functional skills are further developed with regard to talent management, employee relations, recruitment and selection, and training and development.
+HR functional skills are further developed with regard to talent management, employee relations, recruitment and selection, and learning and development.
 The final two modules allow you to investigate strategic HRM and demonstrate your practical capabilities by undertaking a Research Report to Management.

-The Capstone module is designed to provide you with an opportunity to integrate Masters level knowledge and skills by independently working on an applied academic study, a professional dissertation or, where appropriate, business consultancy project from a degree related discipline.
+The Capstone module is designed to provide you with an opportunity to integrate master's level knowledge and skills by independently working on an applied academic study, a professional dissertation or, where appropriate, business consultancy project from a degree related discipline.
 Personal and professional skills such as research, oral presentation and teamwork will be developed.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.Detailed module information